Neil Ruddock: Liverpool

-Ruddock was signed by Liverpool from Tottenham Hotspur on a £2.5 million transfer.
-While at Liverpool, Ruddock was famously involved in an on-field scuffle with Manchester United star Eric Cantona.
+In July 1993, Ruddock was signed by Liverpool from Tottenham Hotspur on a £2.5 million transfer.
+While at Liverpool, he was involved in an on-field scuffle with Manchester United player Eric Cantona.
 Ruddock responded to Cantona's taunts about his weight by turning down the Frenchman's collar.
-In 1995, he was absolved of fracturing Peter Beardsley's jaw with an elbow in a testimonial match.
+In 1993, he was absolved of fracturing Peter Beardsley's jaw with an elbow in a testimonial match.
 Beardsley contemplated legal action on the grounds that Ruddock acted deliberately, but later decided to withdraw charges.
-In 1996, Ruddock's tackle on Andrew Cole of Manchester United in a reserve game at Anfield left the player with two broken legs, and Ruddock claimed innocence, while Cole said he believed Ruddock did not intend harm.
+In 1996, Ruddock's tackle on Andy Cole of Manchester United in a reserve game at Anfield left the player with two broken legs, and Ruddock claimed innocence, while Cole said he believed Ruddock did not intend harm.
 However, in a 2010 interview with Talksport, he jokingly refers to the incident as "not big, and not clever", adding "but it was great", and that "I didn't mean to break both of his legs if I'm honest, I only meant to break one".

-Arguably his finest game for Liverpool came on 20 January 1996, when he scored twice for them in a 5–0 home league win over Leeds United.

-At Liverpool, Ruddock was also part of the squad of the 1990s under Roy Evans, known infamously as the "Spice Boys", that included the likes of David James, Robbie Fowler, Jamie Redknapp, Jason McAteer, Steve McManaman and Stan Collymore, but left in 1998 when new coach Gérard Houllier joined.
+At Liverpool, Ruddock was part of the squad of the 1990s under Roy Evans, known as the "Spice Boys", that included David James, Robbie Fowler, Jamie Redknapp, Jason McAteer, Steve McManaman and Stan Collymore, but left in 1998 when new coach Gérard Houllier joined.